trdroid/Storm-Examples/Concepts/Spout/README.md

 ### Data Sources

-A *sprout* normally reads data from an external data source by listening to
+A *spout* normally reads data from an external data source by listening to

 * Any message queues for incoming messages
 * Any database for changes